Today we will be going over the proper techniques on how to store Ratchet Straps to keep your tie-down straps long-lasting.

 Before we begin it is important to know why it is so crucial to store ratchet straps the proper way.
-Ratchet straps that are stored improperly can last several times less than those who store their ratchet straps correctly.
-When ratchet straps are stored incorrectly you may face issues such as mold, mildew, color fading on the tie down webbing from harmful solar UV rays, burns or tears from friction from rubbing against a sharp surface, or loose tie down webbing that may damage the strength of your ratchet straps.
+Ratchet straps that are stored improperly can last several times less than those that store their ratchet straps correctly.
+When ratchet straps are stored incorrectly you may face issues such as mold, mildew, color fading on the tie-down webbing from harmful solar UV rays, burns or tears from friction from rubbing against a sharp surface, or loose tie-down webbing that may damage the strength of your ratchet straps.

-A great rule of thumb is before use and before storing you should use a careful eye to inspect your ratchet straps from any defects.
-Although ratchet straps do tend to last longer than several years on average defects can arise from improper care on your tie down straps that may cause the need for new ratchet straps or replacement parts for your ratchet straps to be ordered due to the severity of the damage.
+A great rule of thumb is before use and before storing you should use a careful eye to inspect your ratchet straps for any defects.
+Although ratchet straps do tend to last longer than several years on average defects can arise from improper care on your tie-down straps that may cause the need for new ratchet straps or replacement parts for your ratchet straps to be ordered due to the severity of the damage.

-A few things that will help preserve the lifespan of the tie down straps is to keep the tie down straps in a dark and dry area away from the sun, as well as away from all sources of moisture that could potentially cause mold or mildew over time.
-Did you know that mold and mildew are the leading cause of tie down straps going bad according to the Department of Transportations website?
+A few things that will help preserve the lifespan of the tie-down straps are to keep the tie-down straps in a dark and dry area away from the sun, as well as away from all sources of moisture that could potentially cause mold or mildew over time.
+Did you know that mold and mildew are the leading cause of tie-down straps going bad according to the Department of Transportations website?
 Mold and Mildew may not look like the strongest safety issue that can occur while using tie-down straps.

 Step by Step Guide to Store Ratchet Straps Properly

-The first step and the most important step to storing ratchet straps the correct way is planning ahead and preparing for where you intend on storing the straps.
-As easy as this sound, this is one of the most skipped steps in the tie down industry and is one of the most important.
+The first step and most important step to storing ratchet straps the correct way is planning ahead and preparing for where you intend on storing the straps.
+As easy as this sounds, this is one of the most skipped steps in the tie-down industry and is one of the most important.
 We recommend using a Ratchet Straps Duffle Bag or a weatherproof bag that can prevent moisture while still keeping the ratchet straps away from sunlight and remaining at a cool temperature.

-You will now want to find a preferred method to roll your ratchet straps to keep them organized while in storage as well as when you plan on using them next you will not have to fight a tangled mess to be able to use them again.
-Most ratchet strap users typically will use rubber bands or large socks to keep ratchet straps or tie downs inside of to keep them separated while preventing friction and a safe keeping.
+You will now want to find a preferred method to roll your ratchet straps to keep them organized while in storage as well when you plan on using them next you will not have to fight a tangled mess to be able to use them again.
+Most ratchet strap users typically will use rubber bands or large socks to keep ratchet straps or tie downs inside of to keep them separated while preventing friction and safekeeping.

 Ways to Store Ratchet Straps